BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 Research Questions

-Q4: What components contribute to WB-VIMA’s effectiveness?
+Q2: How different components contribute to WB-VIMA's effectiveness?

 BRS Enables Various Household Activities (Q1)

-Task 2: Put Items onto Shelves
+Task 1: Put Items onto Shelves

 In a storage room, the robot lifts a box from the ground (ST-1), moves to a four-level shelf, and places the box on the appropriate level based on available space (ST-2).
 Extensive end-effector reachability is the most critical capability for this task.